i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

    *  - the data agreement.
 It will be parsed for correctness.
    *  - the private key of the provider.
 It is used to sign the proofs and to sign transactions to the ledger (if not stated otherwise)
    *  - the block of data to send as a Uint8Array
-   *  - [optional] a Partial<DltConfig> object with your own config for the DLT (see DltConfig interface)
-   *  - [optional] a private key in hex for the DLT, just in case no DltSigner is provided in dltConfig */ const npProvider = new nonRepudiationLibrary.NonRepudiationProtocol.NonRepudiationOrig(dataExchangeAgreement, providerJwks.privateJwk, block, dltConfig, providerDltSigningKeyHex)
+   *  - the NRP DLT agent able to publish the secret to the smart contract */ const nrpProvider = new nonRepudiationLibrary.NonRepudiationProtocol.NonRepudiationOrig(dataExchangeAgreement, providerJwks.privateJwk, block, providerDltAgent)

-  // Create the proof of origin (PoO) const poo = await npProvider.generatePoO()
+  // Create the proof of origin (PoO) const poo = await nrpProvider.generatePoO()

-  // Send the cipherblock in npProvider.block.jwe along with the poo to the consumer ...
+  // Send the cipherblock in nrpProvider.block.jwe along with the poo to the consumer ...

-  // Receive proof of reception (PoR) and stored in variable por ...
+  // Receive proof of reception (PoR) as a JWS and store it in variable por.
+  ...

   // Verify PoR.
-If verification passes the por is added to npProvider.block.por; otherwise it throws an error. await npProvider.verifyPoR(por)
+If verification passes the por is added to npProvider.block.por; otherwise it throws an error. await nrpProvider.verifyPoR(por)

   // Create proof of publication.
-It connects to the ledger and publishes the secret that can be used to decrypt the cipherblock const pop = await npProvider.generatePoP()
+It connects to the ledger and publishes the secret that can be used to decrypt the cipherblock const pop = await nrpProvider.generatePoP()

   // Send pop to the consumer.
 The PoP includes the secret to decrypt the cipherblock; although the consumer could also get the secret from the smart contract
   ...

-  // It is desired to send a signed resolution about the completeness of the protocol by a trusted third party (the CRS), so generate a verification Request as: verificationRequest = await npProvider.generateVerificationRequest()
+  // It is desired to send a signed resolution about the completeness of the protocol by a trusted third party (the CRS), so generate a verification Request as: verificationRequest = await nrpProvider.generateVerificationRequest()

-  // Send the verificationRequest to the CRS
+  // Send the verificationRequest to the CRS with public key stored in variable crsPublicJwk ...
-  ...

   // and receive a signed resolution.
-The resolution can be decoded/verified as: const { payload, signer } = await nonRepudiationLibrary.ConflictResolution.verifyResolution<VerificationResolutionPayload>(resolution) if (payload.resolution === 'completed') {
+The resolution can be decoded/verified as: const { payload } = await nonRepudiationLibrary.ConflictResolution.verifyResolution<nonRepudiationLibrary.VerificationResolutionPayload>(resolution, crsPublicKey) if (payload.resolution === 'completed') {
-    // is a valid proof of completeness signed by signer (the public JWK) }
+    // is a valid proof of completeness signed by signer with public key crsPublicKey }
 )
 nrp()